criteo-cookbooks/nexus3/README.md

 Configures Nexus 3 Repository Manager OSS via API.

 ### Actions
 - `:run` - Default.
 Run the script on repository manager.
-If cookbook_source or content attribute is provided, the script will be created or updated on repository manager before running.
+If script_source or content attribute is provided, the script will be created or updated on repository manager before running.
 - `:create` - Creates or updates script on repository manager.
 - `:delete` - Deletes script from repository manager.